Summer Program Handbook for Parents/Guardians

 Strategy:

-We must have an efficient flow of cars and so it is important that you take Old Hickory to get onto Pecan Valley road.
+We must have an efficient flow of cars so it is important that you take Old Hickory to get onto Pecan Valley road.
 Please pull into the first driveway as indicated on the map below:

 When you enter the gates please make sure to pull up as close as possible to the car in front of you and turn your engine off